velsarav/Traffic-Sign-Classifier/README.md

 - The final accuracy of the test set is 85%.
 - In order to estimate how well the model has been trained look at the validation accuracy and in the 15 epochs is 95%.
-- The training accuracy is comparable with the validation accuracy and it is 95%
+- The training accuracy is comparable with the validation accuracy.

 ### Test a Model on New Images